 The five "Coordinated Foundations” are:

-Proposal submission to these five foundations is coordinated by the Division of University Advancement which must review them before OSPR is involved.
-OSPR will not review any proposals to these foundations without evidence of Advancementís prior approval (which may involve Presidential approval).
-If you plan to submit a proposal to one of these foundations, please contact OSPR well in advance for guidance.
+Proposal submission to these five foundations is coordinated by the Division of University Advancement which must review them before SPRS is involved.
+SPRS will not review any proposals to these foundations without evidence of Advancementís prior approval (which may involve Presidential approval).
+If you plan to submit a proposal to one of these foundations, please contact SPRS well in advance for guidance.

 1. What documentation is required to establish a grant account for my funded project?